 (A written version from a decade earlier has Abraham prefacing this order by saying the highway was “too dangerous.”)

-Channeling is born with Abraham-Hicks emergence in the physical form of Esther Hicks’ body, and after Jerry Hicks breaks his promise to keep her fantastic abilities quiet, a lucrative series of high priced Abraham-Hicks Law of Attraction Workshops begins.
+Channeling is born with Abraham-Hicks emergence in the physical form of Esther Hicks’ body, and after Jerry Hicks breaks his promise to keep her fantastic abilities quiet, a series Abraham-Hicks Law of Attraction Workshops begins.

 The style of presentation repeats what Sheila and Theo have done for decades.